Nikon D5300 versus Nikon D3400

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The D5300 and the D3400 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D5300 and Nikon D3400 along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Nikon D5300, the Nikon D3400, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Nikon D5300 (⇒ rgt)||optical||no||3.2||1037||swivel||no||4000||5.0||12||no|

 The D3400 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D5300 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.

 So how do things add up?
 Which of the two cameras – the Nikon D5300 or the Nikon D3400 – has the upper hand?
 The listing below highlights the relative strengths of the two models.